The Trial of Donald Duck: Plot

 As the waiter tries to figure out what to do, he spots Donald unpacking his dishes from his lunch box.
 Being sneaky, Pierre decides to charge Donald for the food that he brought into the restaurant.
-This leads to Donald receiving a bill for $35.99 (equal to $442.50 in 2022).
+This leads to Donald receiving a bill for $35.99.
 Once again angered at the injustice, Donald flies into a rage, and the matter is taken to court.

-Donald's lawyer portrays and confesses him as a victim in the entire mess, but the judge rules in favor of the restaurant, ordering Donald to either pay ten dollars (which is equivalent to $121.64 in 2022), or wash dishes for ten days, OR ELSE!!!
+Donald's lawyer portrays and confesses him as a victim in the entire mess, but the judge rules in favor of the restaurant and gives Donald three choices: (1) pay ten dollars, (2) wash dishes for ten days, or (3) face time in prison, much to the waiter's satisfaction.